Step by step guide to move or host Xenforo forum on WPEngine where WordPress is at the root of a domain and XenForo inside forum subfolder.

-WPEngine is the best WordPress managed hosts and so my client wanted me to move his WordPress site along with Xenforo forum to WPEngine.
+WPEngine is one of the best WordPress managed hosts.
+So my client wanted me to move his WordPress site along with the Xenforo forum to WPEngine.
 (I do recommend WPEngine as well)

-Here are the 4 steps to move or host Xenforo forum on WPEngine where WordPress is at the root of a domain and Xenforo inside forum sub folder.
+Here are the four steps to move or host the Xenforo forum on WPEngine, where WordPress is at the root of a domain and Xenforo inside the forum subfolder.

-If you wish to just add a new forum to your WPEngine hosted WordPress site, just upload the files using sFTP like Filezilla to WPEngine.
+If you wish to just add a new forum to your WPEngine hosted WordPress site, only upload the files using sFTP like Filezilla to WPEngine.

-If you are moving your WordPress + Xenforo from other hosts, WPEngine provides an auto migration script as a plugin in WordPress which backs up your WordPress data and moves them over to WPEngine but it will not provide you an option to move other scripts like Xenforo to move over.
+If you are moving your WordPress + Xenforo from other hosts, WPEngine provides an auto migration script as a plugin in WordPress, which backs up your WordPress data and moves them over to WPEngine.
+Still, it will not offer you an option to move other scripts like Xenforo to move over.

-Either you can manually backup forum files from existing host in a compressed format but you cannot upload the same using sFTP in compress format because WPEngine does not provide a CPanel like file manager where you can uncompress the folders on the server.
+You have to manually backup forum files from the existing host in a compressed format.
+However, you can’t upload the same using sFTP in compress format because WPEngine does not provide a CPanel like file manager where you can uncompress the folders on the server.
 So you have to uncompress and then upload the files.
-Uploading forum with a lot of data can be a big task.
+Uploading a forum with a lot of data can be a big task.

 So here is a trick to move the forum using WPEngine’s auto migration plugin.

-All you have to do is copy the forum folder into the wp-content folder using file manager with your old host.
+All you have to do is copy the forum folder into the wp-content folder using the file manager at your old host.
 It will then be moved over to the WPEngine server in the auto migration script.
-Once the folder is there in WPEngine, use Filezilla to move the content back to where it should be with respect to the root of the domain.
+Once the folder is there in WPEngine, use Filezilla to move the content back to where it should be to the root of the domain.

 Hurray!!
 Now you have moved your forum files to WP Engine.

 Once you have moved the files, now it’s time to move the database.
-I prefer to keep WP and XF in the same database as it helps with a single sign on feature if needed in future but even if you have them on separate database, you may need to move them to a single database on WPEngine.
+I prefer to keep WP and XF in the same database as it helps with a single sign-on feature if needed in the future, but even if you have them on a separate database, you may need to move them to a single database on WPEngine.

-Backup xenforo tables from the old server.
+Take a backup of the XenForo database from the old server.
 Use tables that start with xf_.
-If you aren’t sure you can back up the whole database as well.
-It will overwrite the WP tables when you import and once you have settled things with the forum, you can move WP once again using the auto migration script and it will remove the overwrites done from your manual sql backup restore operation on WordPress tables.
+If you aren’t sure, you can back up the whole database as well.
+It will overwrite the WP tables when you import, and once you have settled things with the forum, you can move WP once again using the auto migration script.
+It will remove the overwrites done from your manual SQL backup restore operation on WordPress tables.

 Import your forum database backup.
-If your forum backup is bigger than 500MB allowed upload limit in phpMyAdmin, you can use bigdump to restore or can even use MySQLDumper to backup and restore database.
+If your forum backup is more significant than 500MB allowed upload limit in phpMyAdmin, you can use the big dump to restore or can even use MySQLDumper to backup and restore the database.